Skip to content

 Pet Products Pet Food: We continue to follow the American Association of Feed Control Officials (AAFCO)’s deliberations and decisions, as...

-Federal Disease Control Legislation We are seeing a trend among some states to require veterinarians to make certain disclosures when...
+Veterinarian Laws We are seeing a trend among some states to require veterinarians to make certain disclosures when treating pets.
+In...